 The voltage output of the target regulator is continuously monitored (measured) by the on-board debugger.
-If it is more than 100 mV over/under the voltage setting value, an error condition will be flagged, and the target voltage regulator will be turned off.
+If it is more than 100 mV over/under the set device voltage, an error condition will be flagged, and the target voltage regulator will be turned off.
 This will detect and handle any short-circuit conditions.
-It will also detect and handle if an external voltage which causes VCC\TARGET to move outside of the voltage setting monitoring window of ±100 mV is suddenly applied to the VTG pin, without setting the VOFF pin low.
+It will also detect and handle if an external voltage, which causes VCC_TARGET to move outside of the voltage setting monitoring window of ±100 mV, is suddenly applied to the VTG pin, without setting the VOFF pin low.